Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a conventional laboratory X-ray micro-tomograph: Discussion

-First, it has to be precised that the version of the PixiRad2-PixieIII we own exhibits a salt and pepper noise when used in NPISUM (see figure \ref{fig:images_optima}) mode.
-This artefact is not a normal behaviour of the detector, but is known to be linked to errors showing up randomly in the 15bit counters of the detector.
-A first consequence of this, is that the current noise level is particularly high and globally the CNR values described above somewhat underestimate the performances the technology has to offer.
-In the future, this extra noise is brought to disappear with the resolution of this issue, thus the noise model will need to be updated.
+Additionally, it has to be specified that the version of the PixiRad2-PixieIII that we own exhibits a salt and pepper noise when used in NPISUM mode (see figure \ref{fig:images_optima}) not mentioned in previous papers.
+This artefact is not a normal behaviour of the detector, but should be linked to errors showing up randomly in the 15bit counters of the detector.
+A first consequence of this, is that the current noise level is particularly high and globally the CNR values described above underestimate the performances the technology has to offer.
 However, the current dependencies described by that model (on the mean count level and $E_w$ for the low energy register) are explained on the basis of other phenomenons intrinsic to the detector technology.
 Thus, we may expect that the current shape of the noise model is not affected by this artefact.
 Without that noise artefact, one may need to re-adjust the parameters of the parametrization by reproducing the exposed experiment, seeing it as a calibration procedure of the current model.